A team of people committed to you

 Hamp Johnston, President and CEO

-Hamp grew up in Chattanooga and has 27 years of banking experience with almost all of it being in the local market.
+Hamp grew up in Chattanooga and has approximately 30 years of banking experience with almost all of it being in the local market.
 After earning a BA from Washington and Lee University, he began his banking career in 1993 in a commercial lending training program in Memphis.
-Hamp graduated from The Graduate School of Banking at LSU in 2006 and has a diversified background including positions in correspondent banking, business banking, middle market banking, private banking and trust and has been managing sales teams for over 13 years.
-Most recently, he was East TN’s Market Executive for JPMorgan Chase.
+Hamp graduated from The Graduate School of Banking at LSU in 2006 and has a diversified background including positions in correspondent banking, business banking, middle market banking, private banking and trust and has been managing teams for over 15 years.
+Before helping to found RockPointBank, he was East TN’s Market Executive for JPMorgan Chase.
 Hamp has been engaged in the Chattanooga community since returning home in 1994 in activities to include Past President of the McCallie Alumni Council, graduates of Leadership Chattanooga and the Holmberg Arts Leadership Institute and President of the Board at Chattanooga Golf and Country Club.
-Recent involvement includes serving as a board member and member of the Executive Committee of the Chattanooga Chamber of Commerce, Steering Committee member of Chattanooga 2.0, Downtown Chattanooga Rotary member and President of the Board of Bridge Scholars.
+Recent involvement includes serving as a board member of the Chattanooga Chamber of Commerce, Steering Committee member of Chattanooga 2.0, Downtown Chattanooga Rotary member and President of the Board of Bridge Scholars.

 Camille Daniel, Chief Banking Officer

 Camille is a 25-year veteran of the Chattanooga banking community.
-Prior to joining RockPoint, Camille served as Senior Vice President and Commercial Team Lead for First Tennessee Bank’s Southeast Tennessee/North Georgia market.
-She began her banking career in 1996 in a management training program and later moved into a commercial underwriter position and a series of relationship manager roles.
+She is a founding organizer of RockPointBank and serves as the Chief Banking Officer.
 Camille is a graduate of Rhodes College and earned a master’s degree in Business Administration from The University of Tennessee at Chattanooga.
 She is a 2013 graduate of Leadership Chattanooga.
-Active in several Chattanooga community endeavors, Camille has served on the board of Girls, Inc, is a sustaining member of the Junior League of Chattanooga and currently serves on the Memorial Hospital Foundation Board.
+Active in several Chattanooga community endeavors, Camille has served on the board of Girls, Inc., is a sustaining member of the Junior League of Chattanooga and currently serves on the Memorial Hospital Foundation Board.

 Kerry Riley, Chief Credit Officer